tuva-health/docs/docs/analytics/readmissions.md

 id: readmissions
 title: "Readmissions"
 ---

+In this section we provide an overview of the methodology for calculating hospital readmissions and examples of how to do proper readmission analytics.

 ## Key Questions

 - How do you calculate hospital readmissions from claims data?
 - What data quality issues can impair our ability to calculate hospital readmissions?
-- What is a typical hospital readmission rate?

 ## Overview

 Hospital readmissions are one of the most common healthcare concepts.
 They are also one of the most complicated concepts to define and implement as code.
 Here we provide a general overview of how to calculate a hospital readmission measure.

-<iframe width="800" height="500" src="https://www.youtube.com/embed/TCG_QCb63n4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="750" height="500" src="https://www.youtube.com/embed/TCG_QCb63n4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 There are many different ways to define hospital readmission measures.
 However every readmission measure is built on two underlying concepts: the index admission and the readmission.
-An index admission is a hospitalization that should be used in the calculation of a readmission measure.
-There are hospitalizations that will not be index admissions and will therefore not be used to calculate readmission measures.
-For example, if a patient dies in a hospitalization, that hospitalization will not be an index admission, since it can’t have a readmission.
+The index admission is a hospitalization that qualifies to be included in the readmission measure.
+Not all hospitalizations will meet the criteria to be index admissions and will therefore not be included in the readmission measure.
+For example, if a patient dies during a hospitalization, that hospitalization will not be an index admission, and will not be included in the readmission measure.
 There are many more pieces of logic to define if a hospitalization counts as an index admission for each different readmission measure.
 For example, hospitalizations for medical treatment of cancer are not index admissions.
+We explain each piece of logic further below.

 To better understand these fundamental concepts, it is helpful to think of building a readmission measure as follows:

 1. Start with a data table of inpatient admissions, one record per admission.
 2. Use logic (defined further below) to compute two additional columns which you append to this table:
-    a.
-The first column (index_admit_flag) is a binary variable that indicates whether each inpatient admission qualifies as an index admission.
+    * The first column (index_admit_flag) is a binary variable that indicates whether each inpatient admission qualifies as an index admission.
-    b.
-The second column (readmit_flag) is a binary variable that indicates whether each inpatient admission had a subsequent admission that qualifies as a readmission.
+    * The second column (readmit_flag) is a binary variable that indicates whether each inpatient admission had a subsequent admission that qualifies as a readmission.

 ![Readmission Table](/img/readmissions/readmit_table.png)